-- Line the loaf tin (24 cm long) with baking parchment.
+Line the baking tin (24 cm long) with baking parchment.

-- Peel, halve and core each of the pears.
-Then slice each of the halves.
+Peel, halve and core each of the pears.
+Slice evenly each half.

-- Gently lay the sliced halved pears next to each other on top of the mixture and sprinkle them with caster sugar.
-(You don’t have to press the pears into the mixture as they will sink into the rising sponge).
+Gently lay the sliced halved pears next to each other on top of the mixture and sprinkle them with caster sugar.
+(You don’t have to press the pears into the cake mix as they will sink into the rising sponge during baking).

-- Bake for around 40 – 45 minutes or until your testing tool comes out clean.
+Bake for around 40 – 45 minutes or until a cake tester (you can use a bamboo skewer) comes out clean.

 This cake was inspired by one warm autumn afternoon after we got home from our school run.
-I didn’t want to make anything big or complicated so I came up with an idea to make a simple gluten-free chocolate loaf cake.
-As we had a few pears from our own garden I incorporated them into the recipe.
-The pears complemented chocolate sponge nicely and they added some moisture to it.
-The boys helped me with baking and an hour later we were enjoying our delicious sweet snack.
+I didn’t want to bake anything too complicated so I decided to make a super easy gluten-free chocolate loaf cake using pears from our garden.
+The boys helped me with baking and an hour later we were enjoying our afternoon tea with a yummy homemade cake.